 “No,” she replied, with just as much conviction as he had in his order.

 I then jumped in because old patterns told me that I knew where this was going.
 I got in line with stepdad and told her she was being disobedient and to get in the car.
-Stepdad said he was going to let her drive.
+Stepdad said he was going to let her drive as way to entice her.
 She said she didn't want to.

 I was firm.
 I reassured her that it was just a car ride.
 I told her to get in the car.
 And she did, but she was mad.

 I did not know where he was going.
 I do know that at that very moment, I was feeling thankful that he was involved in our life and was helping.
-He had gone to the hospital; he had called her even one time when I could not bring myself to call.
+He had made visits to the hospital; he had called her one time when I could not bring myself to call.
 He was the one who thought of letting her paint her entire walls as a release if she wanted.
 He was the one who praised her for letting her feelings come out on paper so we could see where she was at emotionally even when they were ugly and dark.
 My guess was that he was going to go talk to her somewhere removed from the home.
+I could not have asked right in front of Grace: Where are you taking her?
+That would have signaled to her that we were not united, and it would have signaled to him that he needed my approval.
 Things up to this very moment had been going well for almost two days and for us; that was truly amazing.
 Maybe Grace related better with him if I was not involved as much, as with the previous 24 hours.
 They were gone for possibly 45 minutes.

 When they pulled back into the garage, I was in the kitchen and could see that Grace was rushing out of the car and into the house.
 She was crying.
 She ran straight up the stairs toward her room.

 He came in behind her, agitated, and quickly followed her up the stairs.
 Neither stopped to answer my obvious question: “What happened?”

 I followed him up the stairs.

 “We’re going for a walk,” he told her.